 The Milk Fat Globule Membrane (MFGM), naturally present in milk, is clinically shown to support brain development and cognition in infants.

-Disclaimer: While we try to represent product images accurately, the representation on your screen may be different from the actual product for various reasons.
+Disclaimer: Product image is for promotional purposes only.
+The representation on your screen may be different from the actual product for various reasons.
 Religious/dietary status is indicative only and may vary between material numbers.

 Supports brain development and cognition